 Physical Layer - J1939/1x

-As it is essential to ensure the robust and reliable physical connectivity of the J1939 network and facilitate the interoperability of different vehicle systems and components, the physical layers define key aspects of the communication such as maximum length, maximum stub length, maximum number of nodes, minimum and maximum voltage levels, bit time limits, and allowed slew rate for signal transitions.
-These are specified via three standards - J1939-11, J1939-14 and J1939-15.
+The physical layers define key aspects of communication such as maximum bus length, maximum stub length, maximum number of nodes, minimum and maximum voltage levels, bit time limits, and allowed slew rate for signal transitions.
+These are specified via three standards — J1939-11, J1939-14, and J1939-15.

-The most popularly used on J1939-11 specifies the communication over shielded twisted pair wire with a maximum bus length of 40 meters and a baud rate of 250 kbps.
-While it allows for up to 30 nodes, the bit time is 4 us with tolerance of 0.5 us.
-It bases it’s signaling on top of the CAN-high speed according to the ISO11898 standard with a 3-pin connector.
+The most popularly used J1939-11 specifies communication over shielded twisted pair wire with a maximum bus length of 40 meters and a baud rate of 250 kbps.
+While it allows up to 30 nodes, the bit time is 4 µs with a tolerance of 0.5 µs.
+It bases its signaling on the CAN high-speed standard according to ISO11898 with a 3-pin connector.

-The J1939-14 is a higher speed physical layer standard at 500 kbit/s and uses newer transceiver technologies to minimize EMI in the bus.
+The J1939-14 is a higher-speed physical layer standard at 500 kbit/s and uses newer transceiver technologies to minimize EMI on the bus.

 Data Link Layer - J1939/21

-The data link layer of the J1939 is based on the CAN high speed standard ISO11898 aka CAN 2.0B.
-All the components of the specification are used including the bit stuffing, CRC, encoding mechanisms, etc. It utilizes the error detection and acknowledgment mechanisms of CAN 2.0B to validate the integrity of transmitted data and ensure that messages are received accurately.
-But the 11-bit ID mode is not supported, and all the nodes are expected to transmit only in 29-bit extended ID format.
+The data link layer of the SAE J1939 protocol is based on the CAN high-speed standard ISO11898 (CAN 2.0B).
+All components of the specification are used, including bit stuffing, CRC, and encoding mechanisms.
+The 11-bit ID mode is not supported — all nodes are expected to transmit only in 29-bit extended ID format.

-The J1939/21 specifies the 29-bit format and how it should be encoded and utilized.
-It forms the basis for the higher network layer services including message requests, acknowledgments, transfer of larger data.
-As 11-bit ID format is not part of specification, it is possible for the vendor-specific packets be transferred in it without colliding with the J1939 defined 29-bit packet traffic.
+The J1939/21 specifies the 29-bit format and how it is encoded and utilized.
+It forms the basis for higher network-layer services including message requests, acknowledgments, and transfer of larger data.
+Since the 11-bit ID format is not part of the specification, vendor-specific packets can be transferred in it without colliding with J1939-defined 29-bit traffic.

 Network Layer - J1939/31

-The network layer specification describes the bridging between different segments of a J1939 network.
-J1939/31 describes the services and functions needed to transfer CAN message from one such network to another.
-It leverages message filter function to minimize the transmission of redundant CAN messages.
-Participating network nodes can one of the following types as defined by the specification.
+The network layer specification describes bridging between different segments of a J1939 network.
+J1939/31 describes the services and functions needed to transfer CAN messages from one network segment to another.
+It leverages a message filter function to minimize the transmission of redundant CAN messages.
+Participating network nodes can be one of the following types:

 • Repeater – Only forwarding functionality